agiertli/camel-sandbox/README.md

 3. Start Example Integration:
    Open Kaoto side panel → Click **Run** next to chosen Camel integration

-4. Start Multi-file Example Integration:
-   In the Terminal, navigate to the desired example folder and follow the instructions in its README to run the integration.

 ## License

 [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0)